 In 2000, larger rooms called “Deluxe Doubles” were created and offered for student occupancy.
-The rooms were actually two former double rooms, joined by a door.
-The idea was students could use one room as a livingroom and another as their sleeping area.
+The rooms were two former double rooms, joined by a door.
+The idea was students could use one room as a living room and another as their sleeping area.
 The rooms were offered for a few years but then restored to their former configuration as popularity decreased.
-In fall of 2011, the Deluxe Doubles will be available once again to interested students in Thomas and Andrews Halls.
+In fall of 2011, the Deluxe Doubles were made available once again to interested students in Thomas and Andrews Halls.

-The ladies of Andrews hall have been interested in providing service to the community by hosting multiple blood drives and several events to raise money for those in need, including a 1999 dance which according to the Daily Eastern News was to raise funds for flooding in Mexico.
-The essence of the Andrews ladies has truly made an impact on campus and in the world.
+The women of Andrews hall have always been interested in providing service to the community by hosting multiple blood drives and several events to raise money for those in need.
+This includes a 1999 dance which according to the Daily Eastern News was to raise funds for flooding in Mexico.